Key Points:

 Finding Their Way

 Going into the next decade, Shopify made some drastic changes.
 But, by far, the largest was the addition of their API platform.
-APIs allowed third parties to create their own apps.
+APIs allow third parties to create their own apps.
 Customers were now able to connect different programs, such as shipping, inventory, and accounting software.

-The next significant addition was the creation of the Shopify app for the Apple App store.
+The next significant addition was the creation of the Shopify app for the Apple App Store.
 It came out as new smartphones were taking the market by storm, and people were managing everything from their mobile devices.

 Marketing was another big push of the early 2010s as Shopify started a “Build a Business” competition to attract store owners.
 The competition encouraged small retailers to open a Shopify store, with the most successful after eight months winning $100,000 and a business mentorship program.
 The contest was a major success in garnering national news.